Skip to navigation Skip to content

 For individuals

-Aligning your practice to the Teaching Capability Framework will assist you to:
+As an individual, aligning your practice to the Teaching Capability Framework will assist you to:

-• reflect on your current teaching and learning practice and identify strengths and capabilities that could be further developed
+• reflect on your current teaching and learning practice and identify strengths and capabilities that could be further developed;

-• identify suitable professional learning activities to build your capability
+• identify suitable professional learning activities to build your capability;

 • use as a starting point for conversations about professional learning and career development as part of your DeakinAchieve